lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 VIPER is a micro-architecture - a predefined set of classes that work together to structure a solution.
 VIPER is an implementation of [Bob Martin's Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html).

-In the next article, I'm going to demonstrate that VIPER can be very simple to implement and its benefits can be realized very quickly.
+In the next article, I'm going to demonstrate that the VIPER architecture can be very simple to implement and its benefits can be realized very quickly.
 I'll use the requirement and solution to the Complex UITableView from the last [post]({{site.url}}/blog/2017/06/29/Solving-a-Complex-UITableView-Part-2.html) as the basis of this example.
 A complete app which demonstrates the refactoring to Clean Architecture can be found at [**CleanReportTableDemo**](https://github.com/lyleresnick/CleanReportTableDemo).
 I will be explaining this app in the next post.

-## VIPER Explained
+## An Explanation of the VIPER Architecture

 The main purpose of the VIPER architecture is to reduce the amount of code in a ViewController class.
 VIPER does this by allocating almost all of the responsibilities of a typical ViewController into other classes that have predefined responsibilities.
 You may recall that this echoes the Single Responsibility Principle.